Complete partial order: Definitions

 Note that complete partial order is never used to mean a poset in which all subsets have suprema; the terminology complete lattice is used for this concept.

 Requiring the existence of directed suprema can be motivated by viewing directed sets as generalized approximation sequences and suprema as limits of the respective (approximative) computations.
 This intuition, in the context of denotational semantics, was the motivation behind the development of domain theory.

 The dual notion of a directed-complete partial order is called a filtered-complete partial order.
 However, this concept occurs far less frequently in practice, since one usually can work on the dual order explicitly.

+By analogy with the Dedekind–MacNeille completion of a partially ordered set, every partially ordered set can be extended uniquely to a minimal dcpo.